Appius Claudius Pulcher (consul 38 BC): Biography

 A member of the patrician branch of the Claudii family, Pulcher was the son of Gaius Claudius Pulcher, praetor in 56 BC.
 He or his brother was adopted by their paternal uncle Appius Claudius Pulcher, the consul of 54 BC, and took on his praenomen, thus both of the brothers were named "Appius Claudius Pulcher".
 Both brothers prosecuted Titus Annius Milo in 51 BC for the murder of their other uncle Publius Clodius Pulcher, and managed to convict him with the help of Pompey.

 Originally a supporter of Mark Antony following the death of Julius Caesar, Pulcher had some sympathy towards the Liberatores, and showed some willingness to join Decimus Junius Brutus Albinus.
-However, by 38 BC, the year he was elected consul, he had attached himself to the cause of Octavianus, one of the earliest patricians to publicly join the heir of Julius Caesar.
-This alliance may have came about as a result of the marriage of Octavianus to the aristocratic Livia Drusilla, and by doing so, he attached his auctoritas to Octavianus's rising power and fortune, and was greatly rewarded by Octavianus in the years to come.
+However, by 38 BC, the year he was elected consul, he had attached himself to the cause of Octavian, one of the earliest patricians to publicly join the heir of Julius Caesar.
+This alliance may have came about as a result of the marriage of Octavian to the aristocratic Livia Drusilla, and by doing so, he attached his auctoritas to Octavian's rising power and fortune, and was greatly rewarded by Octavian in the years to come.

-In 36 BC, during Octavianus's war with Sextus Pompey, Pulcher was given command of the rear guard of Octavian's fleet as it sailed from Puteoli, which then suffered some damage in a storm.
+In 36 BC, during Octavian's war with Sextus Pompey, Pulcher was given command of the rear guard of Octavian's fleet as it sailed from Puteoli, which then suffered some damage in a storm.
 Then in 34 BC, he was proconsul in one of the provinces in Hispania where he remained for two years, during which time he was awarded the title imperator.
 In 32 BC, Pulcher was back in Rome where he celebrated a triumph on 1 June.
 After this, Pulcher was given no further military commands, and by 31 BC he had been made a member of the Septemviri epulonum.

 Pulcher likely had at least one son, Appius Claudius Pulcher, who may have been put to death by the emperor Augustus on charges of adultery with the emperor's daughter Julia.
 Marcus Valerius Messalla Appianus, the suffect consul of 32 BC (who was probably adopted by Marcus Valerius Messalla) may have been his son or possibly his nephew instead.